 Dec 10, 2021: Moved the Fujifilm X-T4 to Notable Mentions and made the Fujifilm X-S10 the 'Best Mirrorless Vlogging Camera With A Flip Screen'.
 Added the Canon EOS M50 Mark II as the 'Best Budget Vlogging Camera With A Flip Screen.'

-Our recommendations above are what we think are currently the best vlogging cameras with flip screens for most people to buy, according to their needs.
+Our recommendations above are what we think are currently the best flip screen cameras for most people to buy.
 We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).

-If you would like to choose for yourself, here's the list of all our reviews for cameras with fully articulated, flip out, or tilting and flipping screens.
+If you'd like to choose for yourself, here's the list of all our reviews for cameras with fully articulated screens.
 Be careful not to get caught up in the details.
-There is no single perfect camera.
+There's no single best camera with flip screen capability.
 Personal taste, preference, and shooting habits will matter more in your selection.